 We'll begin the expedition with a short snowmobile journey from Tangent's base at Constable Point over the frozen Hurry Fjord to the head of the Nokkedal Valley.
 From here, we'll ascend the Hans Glacier to a base camp location high up the glacier, beneath our objectives.

 Korsbjerg and Tvillingerne are relatively non-technical summits, but we will use ropes to protect any trickier sections and on glaciers.
 Your guide will teach you how to rope up for glacier travel.

 Expect summit days of 7-9 hours.
-Early May in Liverpool Land can mean overnight temperatures down to -20°C, with daytime highs usually around -10°C, although these can rise well above zero.
-Daytimes are likely to feel warm as the sun reflects off the snow.
-There will be 24-hour daylight throughout your trip.
+Early April in Liverpool Land can mean overnight temperatures down to -25°C, with daytime highs usually around -15°C, although these can feel much warmer on sunny days.
+There will be 6 - 9 hours of darkness, with this rapidly decreasing throughout your trip.

 Day 1: Team meets in Akureyri, Iceland for the flight to Constable Point.
 Here you will be greeted by Tangent staff and your guide for the trip will give an initial briefing and training session.

 Day 2: A day of training and kit checks at Constable Point will enable all participants to feel fully prepared for the adventure ahead.

 Day 3: Snowmobile transport to the Nokkedal Valley, with the afternoon spent moving up the glacier to establish a base camp location.

 Days 4 - 15: Climb Korsbjerg and Tvillingerne, together with other peaks in the area.

 Day 16: Snowmobile pick up and transport to Constable Point.